When backgrounds become signals: neutrino interactions in xenon-based dark matter detectors: Theoretical framework

-where $N_i^{\rm bkg^j}$ is the number of $j$-type background events found in the $i$th bin, $N_i^{\rm CE\nu NS}$ is the prediction in the $i$th bin for the CE$\nu$NS signal, and $N_i^{\rm exp}$ is the experimental number of events in the $i$th bin.
-The nuisance parameters $\rho_j$ take into account the uncertainty on the $j$-type background, with the sum over $j$ running over all the background components considered.
+where $N_i^{\rm bkg^j}$ is the number of $j$-type background events found in the $i$th bin, $N_i^{\rm CE\nu NS}$ is the prediction in the $i$th bin for the CE$\nu$NS signal, and $N_i^{\rm exp}$ is the experimental number of events in the $i$th bin with corresponding uncertainty $\sigma_\mathrm{exp}$.
+The nuisance parameters $\rho_j$ take into account the uncertainty on the $j$-type background, with the sum over $j$ running over all the background components considered independently.
 For XnT we consider the different contributions due to accidental coincidences, neutron and electron-recoil backgrounds with relative uncertainties \mbox{$\sigma_\rho=({0.09,0.54,1})$} and \mbox{$\sigma_\rho=({0.058,0.58,1})$} for the SR0 and SR1 datasets, respectively.
-For P4T, instead we consider the contributions from the cathode and the micro-discharging backgrounds, with corresponding uncertainties $\sigma_\rho=({0.31,0.23})$, respectively.
-The nuisance $\eta$ keeps into account the uncertainty on the $^{8}$B neutrino flux, with $\sigma_\eta=7\%$~\cite{Borexino:2017uhp}.
-Concerning the P4T data analysis, the collaboration reports the results from a joint analysis of US2 and paired data, which however cannot be reproduced as not enough information is provided for correctly reproducing the paired data.
-Therefore, we perform a spectral analysis of the US2 data alone as done also in Refs.~\cite{DeRomeri:2024iaw,DeRomeri:2024hvc}, which, when comparable, yields to weaker bounds and constraints with respect to the official ones~\cite{PandaX:2024muv}.
-To match their precision and show the full potentiality of such a measurement, we consider also an analysis based on the integrated number of CE$\nu$NS events from both the US2 and paired data as reported in Ref.~\cite{PandaX:2024muv} in those physics scenarios where no significant profit from the spectral information is expected, i.e. for the weak mixing angle and the neutrino charge radius, considering the spectral analysis of the US2 data alone for all the other scenarios.
+For the P4T US2 data, instead we consider the contributions from the cathode and the micro-discharging backgrounds, with corresponding uncertainties $\sigma_\rho=({0.31,0.23})$, respectively.
+The nuisance $\eta$ takes into account the uncertainty on the $^{8}$B neutrino flux, with $\sigma_\eta=7\%$~\cite{Borexino:2017uhp}.
+A similar analysis framework for dealing with the XnT data has been considered in Refs.~\cite{DeRomeri:2024iaw,Maity:2024aji}, where SR0 and SR1 have not been considered separately, but as a total contribution.
+On the contrary, the P4T collaboration reports the results from a joint analysis of US2 and paired data, but not enough information is available to reproduce the latter.
+Therefore, here we will report the results from a spectral analysis of the US2 data alone, which, when comparable, yields weaker bounds and constraints with respect to the official ones~\cite{PandaX:2024muv}.
+Moreover, to match their precision and show the full potentiality of such a measurement, we consider also an analysis based on the integrated number of CE$\nu$NS events from both the US2 and paired data in those physics scenarios where no significant profit from the spectral information is expected, i.e. for the flux normalization, the weak mixing angle and the neutrino charge radius, following a similar approach to that employed in Ref.~\cite{AristizabalSierra:2024nwf} for the study of neutrino non standard interactions.
+Therefore, we consider a simple Gaussian least-squares function in the form of